-My offer was accepted on a house in Peacehaven on 27/8/2020, valuation was booked 2 days after, received a clean bill of health.
-Solicitor instructed, so the only thing outstanding was my mortgage offer.
-Having made daily calls to Skipton and chasing them on my offer, I have now been told that my offer will not be issued unless the lawyer is on the Leeds Building Society conveyancing panel.
+I had an offer accepted on a property in Peacehaven on 11/5/2022, valuation was booked five days after, received a clean bill of health.
+Solicitor retained, so all that was missing was my mortgage offer.
+Having made daily calls to Leeds Building Society and chasing them on my offer, I have now been told that my offer will not be issued unless the lawyer is on the Leeds Building Society conveyancing panel.
 Are Leeds Building Society entitled to hold back the Mortgage pending the lawyer being on the approved list?

-A lender would not issue a mortgage until they have details of a lawyer on their panel.
-It can take a few weeks for Skipton to deal with your lawyer's application to be on the Skipton conveyancing panel.
+Mortgage companies tend not to not issue a mortgage until they have details of a lawyer on their panel.
+It can take a few weeks for Leeds Building Society to deal with your lawyer's application to be on the Leeds Building Society conveyancing panel.
 There's no guarantee that your solicitor will be accepted.

-I inherited a studio flat in Peacehaven, conveyancing having been completed in 2003.
+I invested in buying a basement flat in Peacehaven, conveyancing having been completed in 2003.
 Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
 Comparable flats in Peacehaven with over 90 years remaining are worth £206,000.
-The average or mid-range amount of ground rent is £45 charged once a year.
-The lease finishes on 21st October 2087
+The average or mid-range amount of ground rent is £45 invoiced annually.
+The lease terminates on 21st October 2087

-You have 67 years left to run the likely cost is going to be between £10,500 and £12,000 as well as plus your own and the landlord's "reasonable" professional fees.
+With only 65 years unexpired the likely cost is going to range between £13,300 and £15,400 as well as professional fees.

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more comprehensive due diligence.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed due diligence.
 You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Please do not move forward based on this information without first getting professional advice.
+There are no doubt other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information without first seeking the advice of a professional.